 According to newly published research, the Greenland ice sheet is melting more quickly than expected, and surface waters in the Arctic are at record temperature levels.
 Such reports suggest our earlier estimates of global temperature increases may have been too conservative.

 First, the news from up north.
 The melting of the ice mass in western Greenland in 2007 was the largest on record, and the process continues to accelerate, according to University of Colorado geography professor Konrad Steffen, director of the Cooperative Institute for Research in Environmental Sciences.
-He presented his findings at the fall meeting of the American Geophysical Union, held Dec.
-10-14 in San Francisco.
+He presented his findings at the fall meeting of the American Geophysical Union, held December 10th through 14th in San Francisco.

 Studying data from his network of 22 stations on the Greenland ice sheet, Steffen estimates the melting has increased by about 30 percent between 1979 (when satellite measurements were first taken) and 2006.
 Given that Greenland is home to about 5 percent of the world's ice, we're talking about a lot of cold water.

 Steffen estimates that, at the current rate, the Greenland ice melt is producing a rise in global sea levels of about a half-millimeter per year.
 Or to look at it from a mountaintop perspective: "The amount of ice lost by Greenland over the last year is the equivalent of two times all the ice in the Alps."

 Scientists observing the Greenland ice sheet by helicopter have noted an increase in moulins—cylindrical, vertical shafts in the ice that take melt water from the surface and deposit it down in the bedrock.
 "These melt-water drains seem to allow the ice sheet to respond more rapidly than expected to temperature spikes at the beginning of the annual warm season," Steffen says.
 "In recent years, the melting has begun earlier than usual."